Widow Jane Mine

-To call the Widow Jane Mine “abandoned” might be technically accurate—it’s been nearly 50 years since anything was mined here—but that misses the point.
+To call the Widow Jane Mine “abandoned” might be technically accurate—it’s been more than 50 years since anything was mined here—but that misses the point.
 Since shutting down as a cement mine in 1970, the Widow Jane has had a remarkably diverse career.

 Aside from being a popular hiking and biking destination, this old mine has been used as a mushroom farm, trout nursery, supplier of whisky water, performance venue, and a recording studio.